hanabi/hanabi.github.io/Reference.md

 * Players can use *Pace* to determine if it is safe to discard.
 In general, a group can discard down to pace 0 and still get a perfect score.
 * However, as a rule, if pace is +1 and one of the players on your team **does not** have any playable cards, then you cannot discard - **you must let them perform the final discard**.
 * If both you and another player do not have any playable cards, then you can do the final discard - the team won't be able to get a perfect score anyway.
 But if you you **could** have an unknown useful/playable card in your hand, then you should be very careful about discarding, because it could ruin a perfect score.

+### Burning (End-Game Stalling) & Same-Suit Principle

+* In the *End-Game*, often times there are still a lot of cards yet to be played.
+Thus, you need to be very careful when discarding, since by drawing a card you can make the game end before everyone has a chance to play all of the cards.
+* If there are enough of clues available, you can choose to stall, by giving a low-value (or even a completely useless) clue.
+This is referred to as *Burning* a clue.
+* The best way to give a useless clue is to re-clue cards which are already known to be playable.
+* Give a *Burn Clue* if:
+  * There is a possibility that the game can be completed without anyone discarding from now on.
+  * You have two or more useful cards in your hand, and you want to follow *Team Distribution Principle*.
+* Do not give a *Burn Clue* if:
+  * The end-game has not started yet (see the *End-Game Threshold*).
+  * You know that someone else will have to discard in the future.
+  * There is only one more useful card in the deck and all of the useful cards in your hand are of the same suit as that card.
+This is known as *Same-Suit Principle*.
+For example:
+    * You have two cards clued in your hand that you know to be red 3 and red 5.
+    * The only useful cards left in the deck are two red 2's.
+    * Here, there is no reason for you to stall, since the red 3 will **not** be played sooner if you stall.

 <br />